This Roundup is reader-supported. When you click through links we may earn a referral commission on qualifying purchases.

 What People Say

-Customers commonly note that these rods perform like you’d expect from a reliable ER70S-6 filler: they puddle well and give consistent results.
-People appreciate the shorter length for close-in work and the overall value for the package size, while a few mention mixed opinions about the advertised packaging versus what arrived.
+Customers commonly note that these rods perform like you would expect from a reliable ER70S-6 filler.
+They puddle well and give consistent results.
+People appreciate the shorter length for close-in work and the overall value for the package size.
+A few mention mixed opinions about the advertised packaging versus what arrived.

 Overall Sentiment: Positive